 There are no upcoming events available at this time.

 Before application deadlines CPA staff will post office hours for individual help.
 We'll also lead information sessions at 26 Court Street, near City Hall, to walk you through the application and let you know what's expected.
 Office hours and information session dates for the next application period will be posted when they're available.

 The Massachusetts legislature passed the Community Preservation Act in 2000.
 The law gave individual cities and towns a chance to mount a ballot campaign to add a surcharge on real estate taxes.
-The money raised supports three program areas for local communities:
+The money raised supports capital projects in three categories for local communities: